 Key Tax Season Dates

-- January 15: IRS Free File is open for eligible taxpayers to begin filing returns
+- January 14: IRS Free File opens for eligible taxpayers to begin filing returns

-- October 15: Deadline for filing 2020 tax returns for those requesting an extension
+- October 17: Deadline for taxpayers requesting an extension

-If your income is $72,000 or below, check out the IRS Free File program.
+If your 2021 adjusted gross income (AGI) was $73,000 or less, check out the IRS Free File program.
 It’s a free way to prepare and file your federal income tax online.
-Credit Karma Tax is another free option to help you keep more money in your wallet this tax season.
 Read Team Clark’s complete guide to free federal and state tax filing options here.